timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Business Of Games!

-# Objectives for Today 2026-05-03
+# Objectives for Today 2026-05-04

+- Update the KPIs for the Adventure
+- Update the weekly plans
+- Update a weekly topic for reddit/discord?
+- Update the development reports for May (been slackin)
-- Business Review for April 2026
+- Collect the racing games released on Steam in April 2026
-- Open Blender and make some art...
+- Art for ~1 hour (minimum of 15 minutes)
+- Create and release the final demo of Rushcremental.
+- Fix the nightly builds, they've been failing for a while... ideally fix the warnings issue with StreamHelper/gcc
 - Find direction, confidence and the **joy for making games**.
 - Just chill, and stuff.